serviceengineerops/serviceengineeropsws/_team/zarina-reshetnikova.md

 layout: team
 ---

-Contracts Manager.
-Graduate Legal Specialist with 20 years experience in sales and Contracts administration.
+Contract Manager.
+Graduate Legal Specialist with 20 years of experience in Sales and Contracts administration.